-You can keep the antivirus software current with the latest updates by downloading and installing the updates from the web site of the manufacturer.
-To update the antivirus software, find the antivirus software installed on your computer from the following and follow the steps.
+You can keep the Internet security software programs current with the latest updates by downloading and installing the updates from the web site of the manufacturer.

-Your computer must be connected to the Internet to download the updates.

-☐ Trend Micro:

-- 1 Click Start, All Programs, Trend Micro Titanium Maximum Security, and Trend Micro Titanium Maximum Security. - 2 Follow the on-screen instructions.

-☐ McAfee:

-- 1 Click Start, All Programs, McAfee, and McAfee Internet Security or McAfee Total Protection. - 2 Follow the on-screen instructions.

-☐ Norton Internet Security:

-- 1 Click Start, All Programs, Norton Internet Security, and LiveUpdate or Norton Internet Security. - 2 Follow the on-screen instructions.
+- Your computer must be connected to the Internet to download the updates. - When using the McAfee: - 1 Click Start, All Programs, McAfee, and McAfee SecurityCenter or McAfee Internet Security. - 2 Click the update tab and select the option to check for updates. - 3 Follow the on-screen instructions to complete the updates. - When using the Norton Internet Security: - 1 Click Start, All Programs, Norton Internet Security, and LiveUpdate or Norton Internet Security. - 2 Follow the on-screen instructions to complete the updates.